ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week3/index.md

 You'll be introduced to new commands all the time; a course like CSE15L can't cover them all in 10 weeks!

-On future labs and assignments, you can choose whether to start from EdStem or from Visual Studio Code on your own setup.

 ## Lab Report 2 - Servers and SSH Keys (Week 3)